Edge differentially private estimation in the $\beta$-model via jittering and method of moments: Introduction.

 Specifically, we conduct an in-depth study on the statistical inference for the $\beta$-model based on the edge $\pi$-differentially private data generated via jittering, where $\pi>0$ reflects the privacy level; the smaller $\pi$, the greater the level of privacy.
 Unlike most previous approaches to inference under this model, based on maximum likelihood estimation, we proceed via method of moments.
 This choice facilitates our exploration of a substantially broader range of privacy levels $\pi$ than has been to date.
 Let $p$ be the number of nodes in the network.
-Our major contributions are as follows.
-First, we develop the asymptotic theory when $p\to \infty$ and $\pi \to 0$, and find that (i) in order to achieve consistency of the newly proposed moment-based estimator, $\pi$ should decay to zero slower than $p^{-1/3}\log^{1/6}p$, while (ii) both the convergence rate and the asymptotic variance of our proposed estimator depend intimately on the interplay between $p$ and $\pi$.
+Our major contributions are as follows. \begin{itemize} \item First, we develop the asymptotic theory when $p\to \infty$ and $\pi \to 0$, and find that (i) in order to achieve consistency of the newly proposed moment-based estimator, $\pi$ should decay to zero slower than $p^{-1/3}\log^{1/6}p$, while (ii) both the convergence rate and the asymptotic variance of our proposed estimator depend intimately on the interplay between $p$ and $\pi$.
 In particular, the asymptotic behavior of these quantities exhibits an interesting phase transition phenomenon, as $\pi$ decays to zero as a function of $p$, following one of three different regimes of behavior: $\pi\gg p^{-1/4}$, $\pi\asymp p^{-1/4}$, and $p^{-1/4}\gg \pi\gg p^{-1/3}\log^{1/6}p$.

-Second, because identification of the operable regime is difficult to impossible in practice, we devise a novel adaptive bootstrap procedure to construct uniform inference across different phases.
-Third, leveraging this bootstrap we are able to provide for simultaneous inference of all parameters in the $\beta$-model (i.e., equal to the number of vertices), which would appear to be the first result of its kind and requires a substantially different and more nuanced technical approach than for finite-dimensional results.
-Lastly, numerical experiments confirm the competitive and reliable finite sample performance of the proposed inference methods, next to a comparable maximum likelihood method, as well as significant advantages in terms of computational speed and memory.
+\item Second, because identification of the operable regime is difficult if not impossible in practice, we devise a novel adaptive bootstrap procedure to construct uniform inference across different phases.

+\item Third, leveraging this bootstrap we are able to provide for simultaneous inference of all parameters in the $\beta$-model (i.e., equal to the number of nodes).
+This, to our best knowledge, is the first result of its kind, which requires a substantially different and more nuanced technical investigation than those for finite-dimensional results.

+\item Lastly, numerical experiments confirm the competitive and reliable finite sample performance of the proposed inference methods, next to a comparable maximum likelihood method, as well as significant advantages in terms of computational speed and memory. \end{itemize}